- Types of Eczema

 You and NEA can change things.
 Really.
 Step by step.

-In 2015, more than 550 Itching for a Cure (IFAC) participants walked with NEA and raised nearly $120,000.
-IFAC support helps build awareness and a greater understanding of eczema and advances research focused on improving patient care.
+Itching for a Cure (IFAC) helps build awareness and a greater understanding of eczema and advances research focused on improving patient care.
+For 2017 we are going virtual and walking throughout Eczema Awareness Month this October.

 Together, we’ll ensure that the more than 30 million people affected by eczema have access to research, support, and education that will help them live healthy and empowered lives.